π How to win during the World Anvil Worldbuilding Awards

 Aside from any criteria listed on the submission page or form, we also have no idea what the judges are looking for!
 Now, I've never been a mystery judge BUT - as someone who formerly worked behind the scenes in the World Anvil team for almost four years, I think I have a pretty good idea!

-• Interesting worldbuilding concepts
+- Interesting worldbuilding concepts

 Even if you're writing a well known genre with commonly used species - the judges will want to see what your unique twist is!
-Think about what will make people go "huh, that's different!"
+Think about what will make people go "huh, that's different!" - Fantastic visual presentation

 Being blown away with visual content makes an impactful and lasting first impression and makes your worldbuilding memorable!
-Consider how you use visual elements such as layout, formatting, use of icons, images, and maps to cause a big WOW factor!
+Consider how you use visual elements such as layout, formatting, use of icons, images, and maps to cause a big WOW factor! - Excellent use of World Anvil features

 World Anvil proudly showcases many of the winning entries across their website & social media posts to show people what amazing things can be achieved using the website.
 Along with a fantastic visual presentation, the judges are likely on the lookout for excellent use of World Anvil's many worldbuilding features such as: charts, family trees, bloodlines, maps, timelines, chronicles, statblocks, and more!
-Consider different ways in which you could use these features, too!
+Consider different ways in which you could use these features, too! - Easy to pick up, hard to put down

 Award-winning worldbuilding should be easy to read and understand, and unforgettable - leaving you with further questions and a strong desire to know more and explore the world further.